spcl/CheckEmbed/CheckEmbed/vision_models/README.md

 The Vision Models module is responsible for managing the vision models.

-Currently, the framework supports the following vision models:
+Currently, the framework supports the following vision model:

 - stabilityai/stable-diffusion-3.5-medium (local - GPU with 12GB VRAM recommended, model size is roughly 6GB )

-The following sections describe how to instantiate individual models and how to add new models to the framework.
+The following sections describe how to instantiate the model and how to add new models to the framework.

 ## Visual Model Instantiation

 If your model needs a configuration file, follow these steps:

 - Create a copy of `config_template.json` named `config.json` in the CheckEmbed folder.
 (Not necessary for local models)
-- Fill configuration details based on the used model (below).
+- Fill configuration details based on the used model.

 ### Local Models

-The framework currently supports the following local models: `stabilityai/stable-diffusion-3.5-medium`.
+The framework currently supports the following local model: `stabilityai/stable-diffusion-3.5-medium`.

 - Instantiate the visual model based on the owned device.
-- Device can be specified in the `Scheduler`, more [here](/CheckEmbed/scheduler/scheduler.py)
+- Device can be specified in the `Scheduler`, more [here](/CheckEmbed/scheduler/scheduler.py).

 ```python
 stable_diffusion = vision_models.StableDiffusion3(